Studying at an overseas university

 Ideas for courses

-The United Nations Educational Scientific and Cultural Organisation (UNESCO) Study Abroad guide includes a database of around 2,900 courses and scholarships available worldwide.
+The UNESCO Study Abroad guide includes a database of around 2,900 courses and scholarships available worldwide.
 As well as basic course information, you can get an idea of what financial help may be available.

 Checking that institutions and qualifications are recognised